1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Evolutionary patterns in mutation rate

-Perhaps most notably, we observed phylogenetic patterns in annual substitution rate supporting previous assertions that mysticetes have lower annual mutation rates than odontocetes22,23.
-While the same phylogenetic patterns were not observed using generational mutation rates, we instead found support for higher generational substitution rates in longer-lived species, supporting recent pedigree-based estimates of high generational mutation rates in mysticetes14.
-While these results may seem contradictory, they highlight the broad range of lifespans within cetaceans and suggest that mutation rate has evolved in response to the evolution of longer lifespans.
-There may be evolutionary selection for lower annual mutation rates within the long-lived Mysticeti, but that phylogenetic trend does not fully counteract the effect of longer lifespans in these species, resulting in higher generational mutation rates in mysticetes even with lower annual mutation rates.
+Perhaps most notably, we observed phylogenetic patterns in annual substitution rate supporting previous assertions that mysticetes have lower annual mutation rates than odontocetes21,22.
+The same phylogenetic patterns were not observed using generational substitution rates; instead we found support for higher generational substitution rates in longer-lived species, supporting recent pedigree-based estimates of high generational mutation rates in some mysticetes14.
+While these results may seem contradictory, they highlight the broad range of lifespans within cetaceans and suggest that annual mutation rate has evolved in response to the evolution of longer lifespans.
+It is possible that evolutionary selection has favored lower annual mutation rates within the long-lived Mysticeti.
+However, the much longer lifespans in many of these species still results in higher generational mutation rates in mysticetes even with lower annual mutation rates.
+A similar pattern has been observed when comparing annual and generational mutation rates in humans vs. mice45; one study incorporating 69 wild and domestic vertebrate species estimated that annual mutation rate varies 120-fold among species while generational mutation rate varies 40-fold4, with generation time as a key driver of both.

 Logistical considerations